The Way We Was: Production

 The episode was written by Al Jean, Mike Reiss, and Sam Simon, and directed by David Silverman.
 Jon Lovitz guest starred as Artie.
 It was his first guest appearance on The Simpsons, but he has appeared many times since.
 Artie's departing line to Marge after he drops her off was supposed to be "Good night.
-I'm Artie Ziff!", but short on time, the editors shortened it to just "Good night?".
+I'm Artie Ziff!", but short on time, the editors shortened it to just "Good night?"

 Characters making their first appearance on the show in this episode are Wiseguy, Artie, Rainier Wolfcastle (as the fictional action hero McBain), Principal Dondelinger, and Marge's father Clancy Bouvier.
 Artie's appearance and body language is based on a man Silverman went to high school with named Mark Eisenberg.
 Silverman said that when he directed the episode, he went through his own high school yearbook for character ideas and designs because he also had attended high school in the seventies.
 Wolfcastle's voice and design was based on actor Arnold Schwarzenegger.
 The writers actually invented Wolfcastle for the episode "Oh Brother, Where Art Thou?", before "The Way We Was" went into production, but since "The Way We Was" aired before it is still considered his first appearance.
 The character was originally named McBain, after the film franchise he stars in.
-When the film McBain was released in 1991, after the episode had aired, the films' producers refused to allow the show to use the name in future episodes, so the name Rainier Wolfcastle, to represent the actor's real name, was created to use instead.
+When the film McBain was released in 1991, after the episode had aired, the film's producers refused to allow the show to use the name in future episodes, so the name Rainier Wolfcastle, to represent the actor's real name, was created to use instead.
 Later, the use of the name McBain returned to the show.

 "The Way We Was" originally aired on the Fox network in the United States on January 31, 1991.
 The episode was, together with "Homer vs. Lisa and the 8th Commandment", selected for release in a video collection titled The Best of The Simpsons, which was released May 26, 1998.
 The episode was also included on The Simpsons season two DVD set, which was released on August 6, 2002.
 Jean, Reiss, Silverman, Matt Groening, and James L. Brooks participated in the DVD's audio commentary.
 An action figure set based on the episode was released by Winning Moves.
 It featured the characters Homer, Marge, Artie, Barney, Grampa, Patty, and Selma, all in their flashback designs.
 In April 2002, as part of an EB Games exclusive, action figures of Marge and Homer in their prom outfits were released by Playmates Toys.
 An action figure of Artie was also released in June 2004 as part of the wave sixteen release of the World of Springfield series of action figures by Playmates Toys.